tmopencell/wifirepeater/README.md

 # Wifi Repeater
 ## A DIY wifi repeater using a Raspberry Pi zero

-The goal of this project was to understand a bit more about how wifi routers work.
-There are some great tutorials of how to build a router using a raspi but I struggled to find a functional **router** using a raspberry pi zero.
-This would be handy and in principle quite affordable to since the rapi zero is just $5 and a cheap wifi card is about £10.
+The goal of this project was to understand a bit more about how wifi repeaters work.
+There are some great tutorials of how to build a router using a raspi but I struggled to find a functional **repeater** or **range extender** using a raspberry pi zero.
+This would be handy and (in principle) quite affordable to since the rapi zero is just $5 and a cheap usb wifi card is about £10.

-The raspi has an onboard wifi antenna and it is [apparently very good]() with nanostructured antennae to add directionality.
-You will need to buy an extra usb wifi card and I bought an XXX?
-SO one wifi acts as the receiver and another the transmitter.
+The raspi has an onboard wifi antenna and it is [apparently very good](https://magpi.raspberrypi.org/articles/pi-zero-w-wireless-antenna-design) with antennae placed in an etched resonant cavity to amplify signal.
+You will need to buy an extra usb wifi card and I bought [this](https://www.amazon.co.uk/dp/B07NYFKQB1/ref=cm_sw_r_tw_dp_U_x_93gQDbFF200SW).
+The _chipset_ for this card is Realtek which tends to have linux compatible drivers but worth checking the amazon reviews/questions first.
+The idea is that you need two wifi antennae (the built in one and the usb one).
+One wifi acts as the receiver and another the transmitter.

 You could also consider using this as a portable [Raspi VPS](https://opensource.com/article/19/6/raspberry-pi-vpn-server)!
 Please let me know if you do this since it  might be a useful project.